digitalnsw/nsw-design-system/contribute.md

 ### Distinctly New South Wales

-We would like NSW Government website users to feel like they are on a NSW Government websitem, to ensure this is the case all suggested patterns and components must be aligned to the distinctly NSW look and feel.
+We would like NSW Government website users to feel like they are on a NSW Government website, to ensure this is the case all suggested patterns and components must be aligned to the distinctly NSW look and feel.
 Download the latest Design System Sketch UI kit from [our site](https://www.digital.nsw.gov.au/design-system/patterns).

 **[⬆ back to top](#contents)**